Skip to Content

 The slushy Coke doesn’t have fiziness like its soda form, so you get the flavor without too much carbonation.

-BONUS: Tom Brady at Hollywood Studios
+BONUS: Chris Evans at Hollywood Studios

-OK, I kid, I kid.
-If you want a tasty snack when you’re hitting up Hollywood Studios, you’re gonna have to settle for the tasty treats I’ve listed above.
+If you want a tasty snack when you’re hitting up this park, you’re gonna have to settle for the tasty treats I’ve listed above.

 What are your favorite snacks at Hollywood Studios?